|

 the action on the deck.

-When the war was over he leaned he had to settle down and find a job.
+When the war was over he learned he had to settle down and find a job.
 He was just like everyone else on the ship.
 Just a kid trying to grow up.
 His experience on the SLC definitely helped with that.

 He reenlisted in the Navy and retired after 20 years.
 He worked for many years for the Louisiana Paving and TL James Construction.
-He also had brief employment at the Florida State Penitentiary, but left for obvious reasons. he drove a truck for a vending machine company and roofed houses for a company in FL.
+He also had brief employment at the Florida State Penitentiary, but left for obvious reasons.
+He drove a truck for a vending machine company and roofed houses for a company in FL.
 He started his own "Roy Zeagler Roofing" business in the late 70's, where he was employed until his stroke in June of 1985.
 Some of his employees included his two daughters, Jill and Diane.

 After his stroke he was rehabilitated to a small degree.
-He could walk, learned to talk some and could even drive his tractor and maintained his garden. in 1991 he went to the hospital with severe pain in his right leg and had to have it amputated a few days later due to deterioration of the blood vessels.
+He could walk, learned to talk some and could even drive his tractor and maintained his garden.
+In 1991 he went to the hospital with severe pain in his right leg and had to have it amputated a few days later due to deterioration of the blood vessels.

 #41 in Picture with 3rd Division, February 3rd, 1944